yaoyao-liu/e3bm/README.md

   author    = {Yaoyao Liu and
                Bernt Schiele and
                Qianru Sun},
-  title     = {{LCC:} Learning to Customize and Combine Neural Networks for Few-Shot
-               Learning},
-  journal   = {arXiv},
-  volume    = {1904.08479},
-  year      = {2019},
+  title     = {An Ensemble of Epoch-wise Empirical Bayes for Few-shot Learning}, journal   = {arXiv}, volume    = {1904.08479}, year      = {2019},